stevedonovan/shmake/readme.md

 and the complicated stuff easier.

-For instance, say we have a little project with two source files, 'hello.c' and 'common.c', with 'hello.c' including 'common.c'.
+For instance, say we have a little project with two source files, 'hello.c' and 'common.c', with 'hello.c' including 'common.h'.
 This would be the _shmakefile_.

 ```Shell
 #!/bin/sh